wessholders/portfolio/python/Select by Attribute Query Generator/README.md

 ## Overview

-This Python script is a simple but powerful productivity tool for GIS analysts who work with the Esri ArcGIS suite.
+The [SQL_Query_Generator.py](https://github.com/wessholders/portfolio/blob/main/python/Select%20by%20Attribute%20Query%20Generator/SQL_Query_Generator.py) Python script is a simple but powerful productivity tool for GIS analysts who work with the Esri ArcGIS suite.
 It automates the tedious process of creating long SQL `IN` clauses for use in tools like "Select By Attributes" or for creating definition queries.

 In many GIS workflows, analysts receive a list of hundreds of specific features to select or display from a much larger dataset.
 This list is often provided as an Excel spreadsheet.
 Manually typing each value into a query is time-consuming and prone to errors.
 This script solves that problem by reading a specified column from an Excel file and instantly generating a perfectly formatted SQL query, which it then copies to the clipboard.